AndrewRayR/AndrewRayR/README.md

 👋 Hello!
 I’m Andrew!

-🏫 High school student passionate about robotics and technology
+🏫 High school student passionate about Robotics and Technology

 🤖 Member of FRC Team 1895
 , where I help design and build competitive robots